Sudhanshu135/HealthXAI-HackOrbit/README.md

   - **Health Forums**: Topic-based discussion boards for users to engage in thoughtful health discussions and share personal experiences.

   **⚙️ Built With:**  Tailwind CSS , community threads and moderation tools.
-  **🧩 Solves:** Isolation in digital health platforms and lack of peer/community-driven wellness support.
+  **🧩 Solves:** Isolation in digital health platforms and lack of peer/community-driven wellness support and its a brilliant supportive health community.

 ---